ncbarker/hello-world2/README.md

 # hello-world2
-Let's try this again...

 Hi!
 I'm Nicole and I'm trying to figure this stuff out.
+I think I'm getting the hang of it.
+Maybe....